JCarlosWolf/flowcore-api/README.md

 LinkedIn: www.linkedin.com/in/josé-carlos-lobo-473b458a

-Backend portfolio project demonstrating a workflow-based process management architecture built with **FastAPI and PostgreSQL**.
+Backend portfolio project demonstrating a workflow-based process management architecture built with FastAPI and PostgreSQL.